dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

-We now support user registration, but we lack support for user authentication and authorization.
+This ends the user registration feature, but we still lack support for user authentication and authorization.
 Let's tackle these features next.

 ## User Authentication and Authorization on Spring Boot